-Mikhail Pochekin is one of the most distinguished violinists of his generation.
-His expressive and bright artistic charisma helped him to earn the love of the audience and has been recognized by international critics and many of the world’s finest orchestras.
+Mikhail Pochekin is a distinguished violinist.
+His expressive and bright artistic charisma helped him to earn international recognition from audiences and critics alike.
 In recent years, he has had the privilege of performing, among others, with the Mariinsky Theater Symphony Orchestra, Moscow Philharmonic, Sinfonieorchester Basel, Lithuanian National Symphony Orchestra, Orquesta Sinfónica de Navarra, Dubrovnik Symphony Orchestra, Russian National Orchestra, State symphony orchestra of Russia “Evgeny Svetlanov”, Tatarstan National Symphony Orchestra or Ural Philharmonic.

-Mikhail Pochekin has appeared at numerous venues worldwide.
-Solo performances have taken him to the renowned festivals and concert halls such as the Mariinski Theater Concert Hall in St. Petersburg, Auditorio Nacional de Música in Madrid, the Tchaikovsky Concert Hall in Moscow, Schloss Elmau in Bavaria, Fundación Juan March in Madrid, Kronberg Academy Festival, the Great Hall of Moscow State Conservatory, Festival Schubertiada de Vilabertrán, Grosser Saal der Stiftung Mozarteum, The Concordia International Festival of Contemporary Music named after Sofia Gubaidulina, Cultural Center “Gasteig” in Munich or Festival «Tchaikovsky Homeland».
+Mikhail Pochekin has appeared at renowned festivals and concert halls such as the Mariinski Theater Concert Hall in St. Petersburg, Auditorio Nacional de Música in Madrid, the Tchaikovsky Concert Hall in Moscow, Schloss Elmau in Bavaria, Fundación Juan March in Madrid, Kronberg Academy Festival, the Great Hall of Moscow State Conservatory, Festival Schubertiada de Vilabertrán, Grosser Saal der Stiftung Mozarteum, The Concordia International Festival of Contemporary Music named after Sofia Gubaidulina, Cultural Center “Gasteig” in Munich or Festival «Tchaikovsky Homeland».
 The violinist is also a constant participant of the “Stars of the 21st Century” project organized by the Moscow Philharmonic Society.

 He has collaborated with eminent conductors including Vasily Sinaisky, Heinz Holliger, Yuri Simonov, Kevin Griffiths, Valentin Uryupin, Stanislav Kochanovsky, Dimitris Botinis, Mei-Ann Chen, Alexander Sladkovsky, Mikhail Agrest, Gavriel Heine, Bojan Sudjic or Roberto Forés Veses.